Published

 Frequently Asked Questions

-Can INTERPOL make arrests in UK?
+Can INTERPOL make arrests in the UK?

-Can INTERPOL make arrests in USA?
+Can INTERPOL make arrests in the USA?

 Can Interpol operate in Indonesia?

-Does INTERPOL have jurisdiction over local police?
+Does INTERPOL have jurisdiction over local and police forces in judicial jurisdiction?